Schwa Deletion When unstressed vowels disappear

 Schwa deletion is common when:

-**Key:** This makes English words shorter than their spelling suggests. "chocolate" is 2 syllables [ˈtʃɔklət], not 3.
+**Key:** This makes English words shorter than their spelling suggests.
+The rule never drops a stressed vowel — only schwa-like vowels in unstressed syllables qualify.

 Examples